nanglt/spark-druid-segment-reader/README.md

 ## Quick summary

-__Spark Druid Segment Reader__ is a Spark connector that extends Spark DataFrame reader and supports directly reading Druid data from PySpark.
+__Spark Druid Segment Reader__ is a high-performance Spark connector that extends Spark DataFrame reader and supports directly reading
+Druid data from PySpark and Scala using the Spark 3.x DataSource V2 API.
-By using DataSource option you can easily define the input path and date range of reading directories.
+By using DataSource options you can easily define the input path and date range of reading directories.

 The connector detects the segments for given intervals based on the directory structure on Deep Storage (without accessing the metadata store).
 For every interval only the latest version is loaded.
 Data schema of a single segment